Menomonee Falls Public Library offers a variety of special services and adaptive technologies to assist those with diverse needs.

 - Home Delivery – For eligibility and more information see our Outreach services page.

-- Photocopying assistance – near the elevator on both floors
+- Photocopying assistance – on both the first and second floors

 - “THIS IS MY LIBRARY” – Planning a trip to the library with your child?
 To help prepare your child for a visit to the Menomonee Falls Public Library read the story “This is My Library” with your child.
 The story is intended to help children become visually familiar with the library so that they can feel more comfortable during their visit.